mit-16-85/docs/docs/flight.md

 ## 7. Final Safety Check

-1. Confirm flight space is clear of personal.
+1. Confirm flight space is clear of personnel.
 2. Confirm the flight space and control room nets are secured.
 3. Confirm the operator has the correct RC transmitter, it is powered on, in the right mode, and they are wearing the lanyard.
 4. Confirm the RC transmitter switches are in the correct configuration.